pagkly/Zed/Investopedia3/Non-Sufficient Funds.md

 If you are granted an overdraft line of credit, you typically receive a [revolving credit](https://www.investopedia.com/terms/r/revolvingcredit.asp) line of approximately $1,000.
 This account can be linked to cover any transactions made with insufficient funds in the primary account.
 It can also be used for cash advances to your checking account.

 In 2010 the U.S. government created a set of sweeping bank-reform laws to address overdraft and NSF fees among other consumer banking issues.
-Under the laws, consumers can opt for [overdraft protection](https://www.investopedia.com/terms/o/overdraft-protection.asp) through their banks.2 Opting into overdraft protection affects credit and debit card transactions in particular.
-Like any banking service, [it can pay to read the fine print](https://www.investopedia.com/articles/personal-finance/021315/how-overdraft-fees-work-and-how-avoid-them.asp) and study the [pros and cons](https://www.investopedia.com/ask/answers/071114/what-are-pros-and-cons-overdraft-protection.asp).
+Under the laws, consumers can opt for [[overdraft protection]](https://www.investopedia.com/terms/o/overdraft-protection.asp) through their banks.2 Opting into overdraft protection affects credit and debit card transactions in particular.
+Like any banking service, [[it can pay to read the fine print]](https://www.investopedia.com/articles/personal-finance/021315/how-overdraft-fees-work-and-how-avoid-them.asp) and study the [[pros and cons]](https://www.investopedia.com/ask/answers/071114/what-are-pros-and-cons-overdraft-protection.asp).

 ## Examples of NSF and Overdraft Fees